jsartisan/react-native-magnus/docs/content/docs/snackbar/index.md

 title: Snackbar
 ---

-Custom component for showing snackbar at the bottom.
+Custom component for showing toasts messages at the bottom.

 <a href="https://snack.expo.io/@pawankumar2901/magnus---snackbar-example-1" target="_blank">See it on Snack</a>